• Serramonte Dental Group

 Elastic wear must be constant to be effective - 24 hours a day - 7 days a week.

 You may remove the elastics only when eating your meals or brushing your teeth.
 Leave them in during snacking.
 Be sure to replace the elastics with new ones immediately following mealtime and brushing.
 Part-time wear does NOT move teeth, but it does cause them to be constantly sore.
-Change the elastics routinely even if they are not broken.
-After a while, elastics lose their strength.
-Change them at least after each meal and before bedtime.
-If one elastic breaks, replace both sides.

 Carry extra elastics with you at all times.
 If you don't have enough elastics to last until your next appointment, please stop by our office and pick more up or call us and we can send more to you.
 We don't want you to run out.